waltermoreira/everporter/README.rst

 export option.
 So I wrote a simple script to sync the full account to a local directory.

-Each note, resource, and tag, is exported as a file with the complete information.
+Each note, resource, tag, saved search, and notebook, is exported as a file with the complete information.

+The synchronization is done incrementally, following Evernote guidelines, so the process can be run frequently.

 Using
 =====